-James is a group leader working on trait genetics at NIAB.
-After completing a PhD and post-doctoral position at the John Innes Center, he has worked at NIAB as a Programme Leader since 2013.
+James is a Group Keader working on trait genetics at NIAB.
+After completing a PhD and post-doctoral position at the John Innes Centre, he has worked at NIAB as a Group Leader since 2013.
 His research focuses on the application of plant molecular genetics, genomics, to investigate the genetic control of yield, yield components, disease resistance and quality traits in cereal crops, with particular focus on wheat and multi-founder advanced generation inter-cross (MAGIC) populations.

 Full publication list at Google Scholar

 Fradgley N, Gardner KA, Bentley AR, Howell P, Ian J Mackay, Scott MF, Mott R, Cockram J (2023).
 Multi-trait ensemble genomic prediction and simulations of recurrent selection highlight importance of complex trait genetic architecture for long-term genetic gains in wheat.
 In Silico Plants, 5: 1-20.

 Wall S, Cockram J, Vialet-Chabrand S, Van Rie J, Galle A, Lawson T (2023).
 The impact of growth at elevated [CO2] on stomatal anatomy and behavior differs between wheat species and cultivars.
 Journal of Experimental Botany, 74: 2860-2874.